-RAC administers and collects the funds for the DARF Trust.
+RAC administers and collects the funds for the Defence of Amateur Radio (DARF) Trust.
 The fund supports the costs of attendance at the World Radio Conference (WRC) by a Canadian Amateur Radio delegate, which would normally be a delegate chosen by RAC.
 As a result, RAC is an indirect beneficiary of DARF Trust activities.

 As neither RAC nor DARF Trust are registered charities under the current Canadian rules, donation to DARF does not qualify for an income tax receipt.
 However, such a gift is very much appreciated to help RAC with international travel costs associated with attendance at World Radio Conferences and we invite you to participate.

-Donation Direct to RAC
+Donation to the RAC Scholarship Fund (RAC Foundation)

 RAC will accept financial donations, strictly to help in providing the support to which we are committed.
 Even an extra couple of dollars, submitted when joining or renewing membership, can be of great assistance in ensuring that the ARES thrives and continues to exist.
 Corporate or other such donations would also be beneficial to strengthen and support this community resource.
 Clubs or ARES units might donate twenty-five or fifty cents or a dollar from each hamfest/fleamarket admission or table sale.
-A portion of 50/50 draws, commonly held at club meetings, could be earmarked for the ARES.
+A portion of 50/50 draws, commonly held at club meetings, could be earmarked for the ACS/ARES.

 Membership forms carry a check-off box for such donations, either by mail or online through the RAC website.
 Additionally, any person or business wishing to make a donation may do so here or by telephone toll-free at 1-877-273-8304.
 The future of Amateur Radio depends upon the Auxiliary Communications Service and, as a Radio Amateur/ACS member, the future depends upon you.